Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 How Are You Going to Remember and Master Excel Shortcuts?

-With the plethora of Excel shortcuts, it is understandable to feel a bit daunting about learning these keyboard shortcuts.
+The excessive Excel shortcuts make it understandable to be confused about learning these keyboard shortcuts.
 However, the good aspect is that you can learn and master them much quicker than you think.
 Here is the method with which you can incorporate shortcuts into your habit and your workflow:

 1. No Need to Learn All of Them at Once

 If you try to use all the shortcuts at once, it will create confusion.
-You want to start with the shortcuts you commonly or use every day - for instance, copy (Ctrl+C), paste (Ctrl+V), undo (Ctrl+Z).
-When those shortcuts begin to feel like your natural patterns, then you can advance to the navigation, formulas, and data management shortcuts.
+You want to start with the shortcuts you commonly use every day - for instance, copy (Ctrl+C), paste (Ctrl+V), and undo (Ctrl+Z).
+When those shortcuts feel like your natural patterns, you can advance to the navigation, formulas, and data management shortcuts.

 2. Keep a Shortcut Cheat Sheet